 - 'persistent cookies' remember information from previous visits, for example names and details for online forms.
 They are used to collect anonymous statistics about how many people use the site, and to maintain any settings (such as accessibility) you have changed.

-To improve and monitor the effectiveness of our service we collect anonymous web statistics using programmes called Google Analytics and Site Improve.
+To improve and monitor the effectiveness of our service we may collect anonymous web statistics using programmes called Google Analytics and Site Improve.

-They store several cookies on users' computers or mobiles devices to tell us how many people have visited each web page, how they got there, and where they navigated to from there.
+They store cookies on users' computers or mobiles devices to tell us how many people have visited each web page, how they got there, and where they navigated to from there.
 The data collected is completely anonymous and does not store any personal details.
 We do not allow Google to use or share our analytics data.

 You can change your computer settings at any time to accept all cookies, to notify you when a cookie is issued, or not to receive cookies.
-How you do this depends on your web browser .
+How you do this depends on your web browser.
 The majority of browsers will allow the user to alter the settings used for cookies.
 The help menu on your browser will have further details.
 Please remember that turning cookies off may restrict your access to teach-manchester.org